This page is here to help you with understanding double glazed units, otherwise known as insulated glazing.

 Gas or Air Filled?

-Glass used in double glazing windows for thermal insulation is known as Low E, or low-emissivity glass, with a transparent metallic coating that works in two ways to economise heating energy.
+Low E- Otherwise known as low-emissivity glass, with a transparent metallic coating that works in two ways to economise heating energy.
 The dual action coating reflects heat back into the room whilst allowing heat and light from the sun to pass through.

 Fitting Your Double Glazed Unit